microsoft/accessibility-insights-web/docs/building-web.md

 yarn test:report:e2e -- -- -- -u
 #Linux and Mac:
 yarn test:report:e2e -- -- -u

+# On occasion you may need to clear the Jest cache before running tests
+yarn jest --clearCache
 ```

 Generally, if a Pull Request doesn't touch any E2E tests, you don't have to run them yourself; the automated Pull Request build will do it for you.